-Some folks don't like black and white films, but they are missing out on a lot.
-This is arguably Laurel and Hardy's finest work, and it has some truly classic scenes.
+Some folks don't like black and white films, but they are missing out on a lot if they don't take in "Way Out West" (1937), directed by James W. Horne.
+Starring Stan Laurel>/span> and Oliver Hardy, "Way Out West" is arguably Laurel and Hardy's finest work, and it has some truly classic scenes.
 Ever want to see the first music video ever made?
 Start right here, my friends, because the boys do not one, but two old-time numbers and make them their own.
-Too many classic comedy scenes to list, just watch out for those puddles!
+There are too many classic comedy scenes to list, just watch out for those puddles!

 This film really deserves all of the accolades it gets from connoisseurs of fine comedy.
 It really makes you feel sad for people who are too stuck in the present to appreciate the gems of the past.